TanStack/table/docs/guide/expanding.md

 ### Expanded rows state

-You might want to access and manage the expanded state of the rows in your table if expanded data is not part of your table data object or if you are doing server-side expansion.
-You can use the expanded state and onExpandedChange option to manage the expanded state on your own.
+If you need to control the expanded state of the rows in your table, you can do so by using the expanded state and the `onExpandedChange` option.
+This allows you to manage the expanded state according to your requirements.

 ```ts
 const [expanded, setExpanded] = useState<ExpandedState>({})